Welcome to Denver, Colorado

 Active Listing courtesy of Milehimodern

-3 Beds 4 Baths 3,740 SqFt
+2 Beds 3 Baths 4,828 SqFt

-Welcome to the opportunity to own a treasure and truly a ONE OF A KIND penthouse located at the Mercantile Lofts, nestled in the heart of Downtown Denver.
-EPIC mountain and city views from the massive 1000 SF roof top.
-This exceptional property boasts unparalleled craftsmanship and attention to detail throughout its three floors, offering the epitome of luxury urban living.
+Welcome to the opportunity to own a treasure and truly a ONE OF A KIND penthouse located at the Mercantile Lofts,

-PLEASE VISIT WEBSITE FOR DETAIL INFO ON ALL THE UPGRADES | VIRTUAL TOURS | VIDEOS & MORE:
+the views and energy of the city from the private oasis.
+PLEASE VISIT WEBSITE FOR DETAIL INFO ON ALL THE UPGRADES |

 1792 Wynkoop Street 505 Denver, Colorado